From the fig tree, learn its lesson…

 Learn to protect dark nights

 Unlike human beings, most mammals and half of all insect species are nocturnal.
-Artificial lighting can have devastating effects on the health of wildlife (you can find some information here, in recent news, or here).
+Artificial lighting can have devastating effects on the health of wildlife (you can find some information here, here, and here).
 LED lights are wonderfully energy-efficient, but did you know that blue-rich, overly bright LEDs are bad for both animal health and human health, according to the American Medical Association?
 Redder LEDs with shields are just as energy efficient and better for light pollution, but too few people know that they are an option or understand the need.
 Consider organizing a parish study group to learn more about light pollution.

 You might wish to read The End of Night, by Paul Bogard, which looks at each aspect of our relationship to night and light (historical, artistic, ecological), including the spiritual role of night in our lives.
 In the Bible, many revelations of God are given at night (remember the star of Bethlehem, or God calling Abram outside to “Look toward the heaven and count the stars,” Genesis 15:5).
 Yet because of light pollution, 80% of North Americans cannot see the Milky Way at night.